 Colorado Springs, CO 80920

 This course meets the criteria for 14.5 contact hours (1.45 CEUs).
-The AZ, GA, and PA Boards of Physical Therapy accept other state boards approvals.
-Application has been made to the NJ Board of Physical Therapy Examiners, and the OH and TN Physical Therapy Associations.
+The AZ Board of Physical Therapy accept other state boards approvals.
 This course meets the CO requirements for 14.5 contact hours (1.45 points) – Intermediate Level, CAT 1.
-TX PT Association accredited provider.
-Approved provider by the NY State Board of PT for 17.4 contact hours.
-Application has been made to the FL Physical Therapy Association for 17 continuing education hours.

 Approved provider of continuing education by the American Occupational Therapy Association #3043, for 14.5 contact hours (1.45 CEUs) - Intermediate Level Occupational Therapy Process: Assessment, Intervention.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.